klette/pyroutes/docs/usage.rst

 This is the most basic example::

   from pyroutes import route
-  from pyroutes.http.response import Response

   @route('/')
   def index(request):
-      return Response('Hello world!')
+      return 'Hello world!'

-Here we define that our index method should handle all requests to ``/``, and return the world famous «Hello world!» to the user.
+Here we define that our index method should handle all requests to ``/``, and return the famous «Hello world!» to the user.

 We can add more routes: